List of French submissions for the Academy Award for Best International Feature Film

 France has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since the conception of the award in 1956.
 France has been one of the most successful countries in the world in this category, and more than half of their Oscar submissions have achieved Oscar nominations.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
-The Academy Award for Best Foreign Language Film was not created until 1956; however, between 1947 and 1955, the Academy presented Honorary Awards to the best foreign language films released in the United States.
+The Academy Award for Best Foreign Language Film was not created until 1956 Academy Awards; however, between 1947 and 1955, the Academy presented Honorary Awards to the best foreign language films released in the United States.
 These awards were not competitive, as there were no nominees but simply a winner every year that was voted on by the Board of Governors of the Academy.
 Three French films received Honorary Awards during this period.
-For the 1956 Academy Awards, a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English-speaking films, and has been given annually since.

 The French submission is decided annually by the Centre national de la cinématographie, affiliated with the French Ministry of Culture.

-As of 2025, France received forty-two nominations, winning twelve awards.
-Its most recent win was Indochine in 1992.
+As of 2026, France received forty-three nominations, winning twelve awards, being the country with the most nominations and the second most wins, only behind Italy (fourteen wins).
+Its most recent win was Indochine (1992).